secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ### Set up a new listening campaign

 This process is for new assets in PathFactory that **have not** already been distributed from a content track.
-For any retroactive listening campaigns for assets that have already been distributed from a content track, please create an issue in the marketing operations project and assign it to `@sdaily`.

 **Create Program in Marketo and sync to Salesforce**